-As of March 31, 2018 and December 31, 2017, MRP's wholly-owned subsidiaries included the MPHIL Holdings Group.
-MPHIL Holdings No. 1, MPHIL Holdings No. 2 and Melco Resorts Leisure were all incorporated in the Philippines and were registered with the SEC on August 13, 2012, August 22, 2012 and August 30, 2012, respectively.
-The primary purpose of MPHIL Holdings No. 1 and MPHIL Holdings No. 2 is investment holding and the primary purpose of Melco Resorts Leisure is to develop and operate tourist facilities, including hotel casino entertainment complexes with hotel, retail and amusement areas and themed development components and to engage in casino gaming activities.
+As of March 31, 2018 and December 31, 2017, MRP's wholly-owned subsidiaries comprise the MPHIL Holdings Group.
+MPHIL Holdings No. 1, MPHIL Holdings No. 2 and Melco Resorts Leisure are all incorporated in the Philippines and are registered with the SEC.
+The primary purposes of MPHIL Holdings No. 1 and MPHIL Holdings No. 2 are investment holding and the primary purpose of Melco Resorts Leisure is to develop and operate tourist facilities, including hotel casino entertainment complexes with hotel, retail and amusement areas and themed development components and to engage in casino gaming activities.